-- Ensuring that CUDs have the technical, managerial, and financial capacity to deploy • Smaller or newer providers may lack the or oversee deployment of reliable broadband economic capacity to secure irrevocable networks, as well as deliver affordable letters of credit, contribute 25 percent services in a commercially sustainable matching funds, and offer low-cost service manner. pricing.
-These economic hurdles will disadvantage them in the competitive Effectively serving and advancing the needs process required by NTIA. - of a wide range of historically marginalized communities that may face pre-existing institutional barriers. - Several funding sources exist, yet the VCBB has found it challenging to track all the broadband infrastructure and digital equity • Maximizing the effective use of funding funding sources, eligible funding recipients, when data and information about broadband and how and where those funding programs coverage is continuously changing and are being allocated.
-Implementation of reporting from ISPs is challenged by the management information systems will public or other ISPs. enable the VCBB to better maximize the use of its own allocations to address gaps and accelerate broadband access and adoption.
+- Ensuring that CUDs have the technical, managerial, and financial capacity to deploy or oversee deployment of reliable broadband networks, as well as deliver affordable services in a commercially sustainable manner. - Effectively serving and advancing the needs of a wide range of historically marginalized communities that may face pre-existing institutional barriers. - Maximizing the effective use of funding when data and information about broadband coverage is continuously changing and reporting from ISPs is challenged by the public or other ISPs.